10 Important SEO Metrics to Track

 You can track the indexing errors in the Page indexing report of Google Search Console.

-After clicking on an error, a list of affected URLs appears, and you can click on the VALIDATE FIX button to solve the problem.
+After clicking on an error, a list of affected URLs appears, and you can click the VALIDATE FIX button to resolve the issue.

 2.7 Conversion Metrics